-TLS (and its predecessor SSL) allows users to securely transmit sensitive data when using the HTTPS protocol.
+TLS (and its predecessor SSL) allows users to securely transmit sensitive data when using the HTTPS protocol(new window).
 In other words, HTTPS is HTTP layered on top of TLS.
 This technology is ideal for applications such as banking, information authentication, email exchange, and any other procedure requiring a higher level of privacy and security.
 TLS helps provide an enhanced layer of protection by encrypting the otherwise readable data, making it difficult for hackers to obtain private information.

 This framework provides privacy between the different endpoints of data transmission and ensures the data’s integrity.
 It also uses digital certificates to help verify the authenticity of servers.
 These certificates are commonly referred to as TLS certificates.